Recruiting staff

 In many cases, a zero-hours contract staff member will be legally classified as a 'worker' and thus will have some of the rights that an employee has such as statutory holiday entitlement and National Minimum Wage.
 However, the way the relationship with that worker develops may enhance the employment status to that of an 'employee', who has additional employment rights such as accruing the right to take maternity leave or pay and the right to request flexible working.

-Advantages and disadvantages of zero-hours contracts
+Advantages of zero-hours contracts

 As an employer, the advantages of zero-hours contracts include: